Welltory/welltory-ppg-dataset/README.md

 Please refer to datatypes.md for data format description

 ## Citation and copyright
 This dataset can be used freely for research purposes.
-If you use this dataset in your research, please add a reference to this dataset.
+If you use this dataset in your research, please cite this publication:

+> Neshitov, A.; Tyapochkin, K.; Smorodnikova, E.; Pravdin, P. Wavelet Analysis and Self-Similarity of Photoplethysmography Signals for HRV Estimation and Quality Assessment.
+Sensors 2021, 21, 6798. https://doi.org/10.3390/s21206798

 ## Contact
 Konstantin Tyapochkin, konstantin (at) welltory.com